koinlatam/android-sdk/README.md

 ---

-The other way, not recommended, is to copy the fingerprint-sdk-release.aar file into the libs folder in your app.
+The other way is to copy the fingerprint-sdk-release.aar file into the libs folder in your app.

 Add the line `implementation files('libs/fingerprint-sdk-release.aar')`to your project's dependencies.